 Southmayd graduated cumma laude from Central College in 2002 with a B.A. in general studies.
 While at Central, he was the recipient of the Marjorie Giles Leadership Award.
 Southmayd earned a master's degree in recreation sport management and leisure studies from the University of Iowa in December, 2004.

 Southmayd, a native of Readlyn, Iowa, attended Wapsie Valley High School and played on a state championship football team coached by his father, Jerry Southmayd.
 Scott was awarded the National Football Foundation and College Football Hall of Fame Iowa High School Scholar-Athlete Award in 1998.

 Southmayd was born in Waverly, Iowa.
-Scott and his wife, Elizabeth, have a son, Landon.
+Scott and his wife, Elizabeth, have a son, Landon, and a daughter, Hannah.